syncfusion-content/windowsforms-docs/Getting-Started.md

 # Getting Started with Windows Forms Spell Checker (SpellCheckerAdv)

 This section describes how to add a [SpellCheckerAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.SpellCheckerAdv.html) control in a Windows Forms application and overview of its basic functionalities.
+Test

 ## Assembly deployment